My low profile stoma in a belly fold solution UPDATED Now 6 days!

 Showering

 2. Repeat the soap wash three times in total to remove any residue from the makeup remover or other soaps or conditioner that got onto the area and will affect adhesion.
+This is important!
+Hands and stoma area must be clean and oily free.

-5. Rinse with clean water only.
+6. Rinse with clean water only

-7. Towel dry, then blow-dry to:
+7. Towel dry,

 ---